 In the superposition~\eqref{total_system}, on letting $n\to\infty$, the length of the records $m_1\dots m_n$ of the values as the measurement outcomes in the apparatuses $\mathcal{A}_1,\dots,\mathcal{A}_n$ diverges to infinity.
 The consideration of this limiting case results in the definition of a \emph{world}.
 Namely, a \emph{world} is defined as an infinite sequence of records of the values as the measurement outcomes in the apparatuses.
 Thus, in the case described so far, a world is an infinite sequence over $\Omega$, and the finite records $m_1\dots m_n$ in each state $\ket{\Phi[m_1\dots m_n]}$ in the superposition~\eqref{total_system} of the total system is a \emph{prefix} of a world.

-Then, for aiming at deriving Postulate~\ref{Born-rule}, MWI assigns ``weight'' to each of worlds.
-Namely, it introduces a \emph{probability measure} on the set of all worlds in the following manner: First, MWI introduces a probability measure representation on the set of prefixes of worlds, i.e., the set $\Omega^*$ in this case.
+For aiming at deriving Postulate~\ref{Born-rule}, the original MWI~\cite{E57} assigned ``weight'' to each of worlds.
+In our rigorous framework of MWI, we introduce a \emph{probability measure} on the set of all worlds in the following manner: First, we introduce a probability measure representation on the set of prefixes of worlds, i.e., the set $\Omega^*$ in this case.
 This probability measure representation is given by a function $r\colon\Omega^*\to[0,1]$ with

-which is the square of the norm of each state $(M_{m_1}\ket{\Psi_1})\otimes\dots\otimes(M_{m_{n}}\ket{\Psi_n})\otimes\ket{\Phi[m_1\dots m_{n}]}$ in the superposition~\eqref{total_system}.
+which is the square of the norm of each vector $(M_{m_1}\ket{\Psi_1})\otimes\dots\otimes(M_{m_{n}}\ket{\Psi_n})\otimes\ket{\Phi[m_1\dots m_{n}]}$ in the superposition~\eqref{total_system}.
 Using the completeness equation~\eqref{completeness-equation}, it is easy to check that $r$ is certainly a probability measure representation over $\Omega$.
 We call the probability measure representation $r$ \emph{the probability measure representation for the prefixes of worlds}.
-Then MWI tries to derive Postulate~\ref{Born-rule} by adopting the probability measure \emph{induced by} the probability measure representation $r$ for the prefixes of worlds as \emph{the probability measure on the set of all worlds}.
+We then adopt the probability measure \emph{induced} by the probability measure representation $r$ for the prefixes of worlds as \emph{the probability measure on the set of all worlds}.

 We summarize the above consideration and clarify the definitions of the notion of \emph{world} and the notion of \emph{the probability measure representation for the prefixes of worlds} as in the following.